MarquisOgre/digiswap-document/README.md

 > Earn DIGIS and other tokens for free with super high interest rates.

-### Earn tokens with Sweet Pools
+### Earn tokens with DGSweet Pools

 Stake DIGIS, earn free tokens.
 It’s really that easy.\
 DIGIS holders right now are earning tens of millions of USD worth of free tokens each week from major projects.
 New projects join the party every day, so you can earn more, for even longer.

 ### Earn DIGIS with Yield Farms

 Stake LP tokens, earn DIGIS.
-You take on a little more exposure to market fluctuations than with the Sweet Pools, but can earn higher APR to offset the risk.
+You take on a little more exposure to market fluctuations than with the DGSweet Pools, but can earn higher APR to offset the risk.

 ### Earn Trading Fees